Celebrating Shakespeare: As You Like It by William Shakespeare

 by Sharon Browning

-I get it.
-As You Like It is not considered one of Shakespeare’s best comedies.
-It certainly doesn’t have strong leads who can dash off continuous lines of sparkling repartee like Much Ado About Nothing.
+It may be that As You Like It is not considered one of Shakespeare’s best comedies.
+It certainly doesn’t have strong leads who dash off continuous sparkling repartee like the characters do in Much Ado About Nothing.
 It doesn’t have the fantastic fantasy of A Midsummer Night’s Dream.
 It doesn’t have the slapstick potential of The Comedy of Errors.
 But it does have some witty banter, fantastic misdirection, wonderful characters and, when performed well, lots of hearty laughs.
 It’s my favorite Shakespearean comedy.

 In As You Like It, Rosalind is the daughter of the deposed Duke Senior who has fled to the Forest of Ardenne to live with his band of loyal followers.
 Because she is the favorite companion to her cousin, the rambunctious Celia, Rosalind has been allowed to remain at court even though her graciousness and wholesome demeanor pricks at the conscience of her mean spirited uncle (the current Duke).
 Meanwhile, headstrong yet virtuous young nobleman Orlando chafes at the abuse he suffers from his tyrannical older brother.